mshafat/allthrusmartphone.xyz/content/blog/reviews/the_seo_system_review.md

 ## What I don't like about The SEO System
 Overall, I have no complaints about the course.
 However, I did notice that the sound levels weren't consistent across all the modules.
 The volume was a bit low for most of the videos, but not uniform.
 But Connor mentioned at the beginning that we shouldn't expect high-quality video production, but rather great content, so it's understandable.

+## My Recommendations
+Based on my experience with the course, I highly recommend it for beginners in Search Engine Optimization.
+It will definitely provide a solid foundation, allowing you to start implementing techniques quickly.
+Plus, it won't cost a fortune, so you can get started without breaking the bank.
+If you want to get off to a good start in SEO, I suggest you grab [**The SEO System**](https://learn.connorgillivan.com/a/2147789187/Johio4R2).

 ## Frequently Asked Questions
 ### Question 1: Is SEO dead in 2024?
 **Answer:** No, SEO is not dead.
 It is changing, so you need to adapt to the changes in the industry.